usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 ## Logically testing values with `expect`

-Given previous success with our recent rollout of new constraints, they provide us a new requirement.
+Given previous success with our recent rollout of new constraints, we have a new requirement.
 It is highly unusual for computer memory, regardless of form factor, to not be an even number divisible by two.
-Furthermore, per requirements from their computer manufacturing consortium and the information model you help maintain, best practice recommends that memory modules must be increments of 1 megabyte (1024 bytes) and all memory modules should be the same size in bytes if more than one memory module is present.
-Theoretically, we could amend the model to enumerate all possible numeric bytes values that could meet the first requirement, but the secondary best practice requirements cannot be expressed with `allowed-values`.
-Even so, we would make a very large model that performs very inefficiently if we considered it for the first requirement.
-However, We can use an `expect` constraint to meet all these requirements.
+Furthermore, per requirements from their computer manufacturing consortium and the information model you help maintain, best practice recommends that:

+ - memory modules must be increments of 1 megabyte (1024 bytes), and
+ - all memory modules should be the same size in bytes if more than one memory module is present.

+Theoretically, we could amend the model to enumerate all possible numeric bytes values that could meet the first requirement, but the second best practice requirement cannot be expressed with `allowed-values`.
+Even so, we would make a very large model that performs very inefficiently if we considered enumerating all possible values for the first requirement.
+We can use an `expect` constraint to meet all these requirements in a much more efficient and manageable way.

 ```xml {linenos=table,hl_lines=["156-163","203-207"]}
 <?xml version="1.0" encoding="UTF-8"?>